apify/crawlee/docs/guides/getting_started.md

 This way, you can easily find just the URLs that you're looking for while ignoring the rest.

 A pseudo-URL may include any number of bracketed regular expressions, so you can compose much more complex matching logic.
-The following Pseudo URL will match the items in the store even if the links use the non-secure `http` protocol, omit the `www` from the hostname or use different TLD.
+The following Pseudo URL will match the items in the store even if the links use the non-secure `http` protocol, omit the `www` from the hostname or use a different TLD.

 ```
 http[s?]://[(www)?\.]online-store.[com|net|org]/items/[\d+]